zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 * :abbr:`RISC-V`

-Follow these steps to install the SDK on your Linux host system.
+Follow these steps to install the Zephyr SDK:

 #.
 Download the latest SDK as a self-extracting installation binary: